k4yt3x/video2x/README.md

 - genuinely works this time, with much less hassle compared to the 5.0.0 beta;
 - is blazing fast, thanks to the new optimized pipeline and the efficiency of C/C++;
 - is cross-platform, available now for both Windows and Linux;
-- offers significantly better output quality with Anime4K v4, RealESRGAN, and RIFE;
+- offers significantly better output quality with Anime4K v4, RealESRGAN, RealCUGAN, and RIFE;
 - supports two modes: filtering (upscaling) and frame interpolation;
 - supports Anime4K v4 and all custom MPV-compatible GLSL shaders;
-- supports RealESRGAN (all three models) via ncnn and Vulkan;
+- supports RealESRGAN, RealCUGAN, and RIFE (all models) via ncnn and Vulkan;
-- supports RIFE via ncnn and Vulkan; and
 - requires zero additional disk space during processing, just space for the final output.

-Support for RealCUGAN is coming soon.

 </details>